lucy-i/json-differ/README.md

 Compares to JSON data and gives difference their difference added,modified,deleted

 ### Usage
-With this it is easy to identify the changes bet biffrent version json data.
+With this it is easy to identify the changes between diffrent version json data.

 *e.g identify object changes in specific while versioning NO-SQL Data.*